 - Infants will be held for bottle-feeding until able to hold his or her own bottle.
 Bottles will never be propped. - Infants are fed "on cue" to the extent possible (at least every 4 hours and usually not more than hourly) and by a consistent caregiver/teacher. - Breastfeeding is supported by providing a place for nursing mothers to feed their babies.
 Expressed breast milk may be brought from home if kept cold during transit.
 All breast milk shall be returned to the child's family at the end of each day.
-Bottles must be clearly labeled with the child's name and the date the milk was brought to school, as well as the contents of the bottle (breast milk or formula) and the number of ounces. - Formula brought from home must be dated and labeled with the child's name, contents and ounces. - Labels on all food or formula containers brought from home should be resistant to loss of the name and date. - Caregivers will use masking tape to label all bottles with the time the feeding begins.
+Bottles must be clearly labeled with the child's name and the date the milk was brought to school, as well as the contents of the bottle and the number of ounces. - Formula brought from home must be dated and labeled with the child's name, contents and ounces. - Labels on all food or formula containers brought from home should be resistant to loss of the name and date. - Caregivers will use masking tape to label all bottles with the time the feeding begins.
 Bottles are good for 1 hour after they touch the child's lips; after that they must be discarded.
-They cannot be returned to the refrigerated or used at another feeding. - Bottles may only contain breast milk, formula, or water.
-Any other additions are not permitted without a physician's approval. - Solid foods will only be introduced after a consultation with the child's family.
+They cannot be returned to the refrigerated or used at another feeding. - Solid foods will only be introduced after a consultation with the child's family.